UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 in the *same order* as the columns of the predictor data frame you used when training.
 So since we used `sacramento_train[["sqft", "beds"]]` when training, we have that `mlm.coef_[0]` corresponds to `sqft`, and `mlm.coef_[1]` corresponds to `beds`.
+Once you sort out the correspondence, you can then use those slopes to write a mathematical equation to describe the prediction plane:

 ```{index} plane equation
 ```

-And then use those slopes to write a mathematical equation to describe the prediction plane:

 $$\text{house sale price} = \beta_0 + \beta_1\cdot(\text{house size}) + \beta_2\cdot(\text{number of bedrooms}),$$
 where: